 Lawyer - Montréal

-She practices law in English and in French.
+She practises law in English and in French.

 Certification in EU Affairs, Sciences Po Lille, 2015

 B.A., International Relations and International Law, University of Québec at Montréal, 2015